 Pneumonia in horses is an infection of the lungs that can be caused by bacteria, viruses, or fungi.
-It often occurs as a secondary complication to other respiratory illnesses like equine influenza, strangles, or EHV.
-Pneumonia is especially dangerous in foals, older horses, or those with weakened immune systems.
+It may develop on its own or as a complication following other respiratory illness.
+Pneumonia is higher risk in foals, older horses, and horses under heavy stress from hauling, training, or poor air quality.

 What Causes Pneumonia?